thiagosindra/higher-resolution-hypothesis/docs/hrh-paper.md

 ### Branching and Conditional Routing

 Branching introduces both spatial and temporal flexibility.
-A neuron such as **B** may project to **C** and **Y**.
+A neuron such as **B** may project to **C** (within its own network) and **Y** (in a functionally distinct network).
 Depending on membrane potential, local field effects, or inhibitory gating, it may activate one route, both, or oscillate between them.
 This context-dependent routing provides adaptive potential—it can represent subtle variations in input—but it also produces unpredictability and internal noise.

+This cross-network connectivity helps explain autism's multi-domain presentation: spillover between networks that should remain isolated means that activation in one functional system (e.g., visual processing) can inadvertently recruit circuits in another (e.g., emotional processing, motor planning, or auditory encoding).
+This is not merely increased activity within a single stream—it is *interference between independent processing channels*.

-This may explain the intense perceptual richness and variability in autistic experience: multiple microcircuits partially engaged in parallel, encoding the same event from different angles, frequencies, or associative contexts.
+This may explain the intense perceptual richness and variability in autistic experience: multiple microcircuits partially engaged in parallel, encoding the same event from different angles, frequencies, or associative contexts—often spanning functional domains that would remain separate in neurotypical processing.

 ### Network Cascade Susceptibility and Seizure-Like Activity